Tkuma, Israel: History

 Tkuma was established as a kibbutz on the night of 5 and 6 October 1946 as one of the 11 points in the Negev at a location around a mile from the present site.
 The first residents were Jewish immigrants from Eastern Europe, who survived the Holocaust, and the village's name reflects the resurrection of Israel.

-In 1949 the village moved to its present location near the site of the depopulated Arab village of al-Muharraqa.
-Scholar Benny Morris documents that Tkuma is near the al-Muharraqa site, but writer Walid Khalidi says that Tkuma, although only 2 km west of the al-Muharraqa site, is on land which once belonged to the city of Gaza.
+In 1949 the village moved to its present location near the site of the depopulated Palestinian village of al-Muharraqa.
+Benny Morris documents that Tkuma is near the al-Muharraqa site, but Walid Khalidi says that Tkuma, although only 2 km west of the al-Muharraqa site, is on land which was once used by the city of Gaza.

 In the 1950s the moshav was joined by more immigrants from Eastern Europe and Tunisia.

 Located five kilometers from the Gaza Strip, the moshav suffered damage from rockets launched by Hamas militants during 2000s and 2010s.
 The moshav is serviced by the Color Red alert system.